Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 1. **Separation of Concerns:** The Executor engine is strictly decoupled from user-provided component functions.
 2. **Declarative Configuration:** The entire workflow is defined in a MATLAB configuration file.
 3. **Native Syntax:** Interfaces prefer idiomatic MATLAB patterns (programmatic recipes, function handles) over custom languages.
-4. **Content-Addressable Storage:** All data is stored and retrieved based on a hash of its provenance, not its location or name.
+4. **Provenance-Based Caching:** All data is stored and retrieved based on a hash of its provenance, not its location or name.

 ---